 After a quick bite, more wandering.
 I usually don’t have a strict agenda when I go to a city, but it seemed like I really didn’t plan anything for Porto.
 Sometimes though, it works out well.
 I stumbled across Armazem, a bar, vintage shop, and restaurant all in one.
 The store was kitschy and eclectic, with furniture built from wood pallets and greenery all around.
 They had a beautiful little outside seating area, too, with food and drinks perfect for a snack.
 I tried a port and tonic, which was quite delightful on a warm spring day.

-The vintage shop is pretty expansive, too, anything from clothing to luggage to any assortment of trinket.
-If I traveled with more than a carry on, it would’ve been pretty enticing to bring back some goods.
+The vintage shop is pretty expansive, too, anything from clothing to luggage to any assortment of trinkets.
+If I traveled with more than a carry-on, it would’ve been pretty enticing to bring back some goods.

 Continuing on my, no-planning-whatsoever trip to Porto, Taberna dos Mercadores was an impromptu dinner.
 Walking through an ally on the way back to the hostel, Taberna dos Mercadores seemed cozy, and the menu was seafood centric.
 So, fuck it, I guess I’ll wait 15 minutes for a table.
 One of the benefits of traveling solo is the ability to squeeze into bars or restaurants when there wouldn’t otherwise be space.